 In the post stewed! era, Alan has established himself as a respected authority within his field, taking on a role as Head of Food with Picturehouse Cinemas in 2012, setting the strategy and being instrumental in the development of their food propositions; from cafés and restaurants to an overhaul of products within their cinema kiosks.
 Most notably, he masterminded the cafés and restaurants in the flagship Picturehouse Central which opened in June 2015.
 He then went on to head up the food team at Gousto, the recipe box company until October 2018.

-Alan has also been teaching his on one-pot cooking courses at Leith's since 2010.
+Alan has also been teaching his one-pot cooking courses at Leith's since 2010.
 Students from this extremely successful class have raved about Alan's attention to detail, patience and engagement, loving his relaxed and genuine style.
-Alan also runs private cookery classes which he loves.
+Alan also runs private cookery classes.

-Alan has also worked in partnership with international brands, most notably Pernod Ricard.
-Alan created a series of recipes to go alongside classic Havana Club Rum cocktails.
+Alan has also worked in partnership with international brands, most notably Pernod Ricard, creating a series of dishes to go alongside classic Havana Club Rum cocktails.
 These were filmed in the making and publicised throughout the world as part of the brand's training programme.

 Alan has been used by the broadcast media for his charismatic, relaxed and knowledgeable manner, appearing, for example, as a guest judge on the Good Food Channel’s cookery show, Perfect; and holding together three hours of chat while cooking (and paying the fiddle!) on Nick Coffer’s Weekend Kitchen on BBC Three Counties.

 Journalistically, he had a monthly foodie and cookery column in GT for 2 years and has written industry thought pieces for various trade magazines.